Medical-Models-Jonathon-Clifford/medical-models-authorization-server/README.md

 # Medical Models OAuth 2.0 Authorization Server

-Java Spring Boot OAuth 2.0 authorization server for the Medical Models Application.
+Java Spring Boot OAuth 2.0 authorization server for the Medical Models application.

 If you're interested in the architecture of Medical Models at a high level.
 Look here - [medical-models-system-documentation](https://github.com/Medical-Models-Jonathon-Clifford/medical-models-system-documentation).